 - In the bladder, smooth muscle helps to push out urine.

-- In one's eye the pupillary sphincter muscles is responsible for shrinking the size of the pupil.
+- The smooth muscles found in the eye’s pupillary sphincter are responsible for shrinking the size of the pupil.

 - To prevent urination during ejaculation by men, the sphincter muscle constricts.